Some of the links on this page may link to our affiliates. Learn more about our ad policies.

-As we grow older, many changes occur within us both physically and emotionally and coping with these changes can become stressful.
+As we grow older, many changes occur within us both physically and emotionally and it can be stressful to cope with the aging process.
 Vitality we once had as young men and women is now gone.

 Indeed, even though people generally enjoy a longer life expectancy nowadays, the aging process can be a painful fact to come to terms with.
 The truth, however, is that many older people are afraid of what they don’t understand, which will only worsen as the years roll by.